 7. Who pays for the students and guests who attend meetings?

-Grants from local businesses and institutions as well as donations from our generous members support the costs of student guest attendance.
-Adult guests pay a guest fee unless they are being recognized or are the advisor of a youth group.
+Donations from our generous members support the costs of student guest attendance.
+Adult guests pay a guest fee unless they are the advisor of a youth group.

 8. How does the 501(c)(3) tax status affect members of Madison Civics Club?